plone/volto/docs/source/recipes/creating-project.md

     ```
     ````

-3. Change your working directory to the newly created folder `myvoltoapp` (or whatever name you entered).
+3. Change your working directory to the newly created folder `myvoltoproject` (or whatever name you entered).

     ```shell
     cd myvoltoapp